MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 * [Change colors with the Color Picker](../css/reference.md#change-colors-with-the-color-picker) in _CSS features reference_

 Status:
-* This checkbox is not present in Microsoft Edge Canary 122.
+* This checkbox is not present in Microsoft Edge Canary 124.
 * This checkbox is not present in Microsoft Edge Stable 122.

+The present section will be removed, because current browsers no longer have this checkbox, and older browsers don't have a (?) link pointing to this section.

 <!-- ====================================================================== -->